 The Company has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit JAMS for more information or to file a complaint.
 The services of JAMS are provided to you at no cost.

-The Company commits to cooperating with E.U. data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the E.U. and Switzerland in the context of the employment relationship.
+The Company commits to cooperating with E.U. data protection authorities (DPAs) and to comply with the advice given by such authorities with regard to human resources data transferred from the E.U. in the context of the employment relationship.
 The Company is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 The Company is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).